snowdriftcoop/snowdrift/admin-tools/DATABASE-MANAGEMENT.md

 **All commands below should be run from your snowdrift project directory.**

-*Add the absolute path to the `dev-tools` sub-directory to your `PATH` environment variable, such as by editing your `~/.bash_profile` and then restarting your shell.*
+*Add the absolute path to the `admin-tools` sub-directory to your `PATH` environment variable, such as by editing your `~/.bash_profile`, and then restart your shell.*

 ### Resetting or updating your development database